isomerpages/mol-services/_move-house/03a-move-in.md

 ---
-title: "Get my home ready to live in"
+title: "Make my home ready to live in"
 permalink: /government-services/buying-a-hdb/move-in/
 third_nav_title: Things to plan before moving in
 ---

-## Get my home ready to live in
+## Make my home ready to live in

 ### Renovating and Refurbishing your new home